tanoManzo/notes/Answer Review AMIA.md

 	- the related work section was expanded to include studies that apply sentiment analysis techniques in social media.

 - [ ] it's unclear why the authors selected neonatal patients who lived less than 1 year.
-- With the low agreement by human annotators, it's possible we're asking too much of language models - it was interesting just to see the level of disagreement among humans in this paper.
+	- the selection of cohort has been clarified in the related section.

-- I'm glad to see BLOOM was assessed - we need more findings reported for this model in academia.
+- [ ] with the low agreement by human annotators, it's possible we're asking too much of language models -
-- It's good to see your transparency about the differences in labeling options for the various models.
+	- according to the metric used and the related citation the agreement even if low can be considered fair.
+Therefore, the analysis was affordable.

-- I don't understand why the authors reported greater performance of all models in Table 2 (few-shot) compared to Table 1 (zero shot).
+- [ ] I don't understand why the authors reported greater performance of all models in Table 2 (few-shot) compared to Table 1 (zero shot).
 For example, micro-F1s in Table 1 were 0.7604 for ROBERTa while the highest in Table 2 was 0.7128 for MiniLM and BLOOM.
 I'd encourage the authors to look at their results again and/or clarify their statement.